loafey/master-thesis/Thesis/6.0. Discussion/main.typ

 We did not have time to implement everything we wanted in the compiler, as outlined in @FutureWork, nor have they been specified in the ABI.
-We have however implemented a base which can be further expanded upon to implement these missing features.
+We have however implemented a base which can be further expanded on to implement these missing features.

 // so long bowser